 GCRF was established to target the best of Britains research effort at the big problems facing the world.

 The University has been involved in about 150 individual projects in more than 50 countries that have been funded by GCRF, or the associated Newton Fund.
 Both form part of UK Overseas Development Assistance.
-The projects have resulted in research collaborations around the globe.
+The global Challenges Research Fund projects have resulted in research collaborations around the globe.

 One African scientist said: GCRF creates an atmosphere of possibilities giving hope to countless people.